sara-huang-hart/real-estate-classification/README.md

       <img src="Images/img-08.png" width="600">
    <br>

 The model predicts approximately 92% of instances correctly.
+The precision and recall of the model are relatively high, at 0.92, indicating a low rate of false positives and negatives.
+Additionally, the high F1-score implies that this model performs well.
+Overall, the initial benchmark for the Random Forest algorithm on this dataset demonstrates strong performance with high accuracy.